 Where do you see your company in 5, 10, 20 years?

 Do you prefer growing your business slowly, or you aim for a rapid scaling?

-Is your content branded, does it consistently speak the core values to your audience?
+Is your SEO content branded, does it consistently speak the core values to your audience?

 Answering these questions might be truly helpful.